anagha1999/anlp-project/README.md

 ## Requirements

 This project uses Python with standard data science libraries including pandas, numpy, scikit-learn, and matplotlib.
 Jupyter notebook environment is required for running analysis notebooks.

+Note: Generating the Moral Foundations Dictionary (MFD) for Tamil and Kannada requires a GPU to run.